Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 Nutrition Facts

-Did you know that the tea pear, with its abundance of fiber and antioxidants, offers a delicious way tosupport your digestion and strengthen your immune system?
-The cranberry sauce provides vitamin C and the tonka-orange-soy curd combination provides you with plant-based protein and important nutrients.
+Did you know that the tea pear, with its abundance of fiber and antioxidants, offers a delicious way to to support your digestion and strengthen your immune system?
+The cranberry sauce provides vitamin C and the tonka-orange-soy quark combination provides you with vegetable protein and important nutrients.
 Enjoy this tasty creation for a healthy treat!